Black-Owned Fashion Brands and Boutiques to Support Now and Forever

-Get to know House of Aama: Rebecca Henry and Akua Shabak are a mother-daughter duo based in Los Angeles that designs pieces rooted in the ethos of the African continent and diaspora.
-Storytelling is at the root of the collections, which are reflective of the PostBellum Southern United States, in the designer's words, "a time when our ancestors had been emancipated from slavery, and they were striving to claim their rightful place with forward determination and dignity."
+Get to know House of Aama: Rebecca Henry and Akua Shabaka are a mother-daughter duo based in Los Angeles that designs pieces rooted in the ethos of the African continent and diaspora.
+Storytelling is at the root of the collections, which are reflective of the postbellum Southern United States, in the designer's words, "a time when our ancestors had been emancipated from slavery, and they were striving to claim their rightful place with forward determination and dignity."
 The line has collaborated with African artisans over the years in an effort to provide a platform for African design.

 13. Heron Preston

 Get to know Heron Preston: Designing clothing is just one of Heron Preston's talents—the designer is also an artist, DJ, consultant, art director, and sustainability advocate.
 The multi-hyphenate's varied sources of inspiration come through in his utility-minded streetwear pieces.